TatuLund/vaadin-create23/docs/VaadinCreate.PRD.md

   - Message text.
   - A dismiss/clear control.
 - Dismissing the strip hides that message from the About view until a subsequent message event is received.

+### 12.6 Tooltip Indicators in About View

+- About view actions that expose tooltip text (for example Edit and Shutdown) shall display a small top-right triangular tooltip marker.
+- The marker shall be rendered by wrapping or styling the action component so the marker appears on the action slot/container rather than replacing the button icon.

 ## 13. Event Bus